Chris McMahon: Professional career

+Colorado Rockies

 McMahon was selected by the Colorado Rockies in the second round (46th overall) of the 2020 Major League Baseball draft.
 He signed for $1.6 million.
 He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the pandemic.

 McMahon was assigned to the Spokane Indians of the High-A West for the 2021 season, appearing in 22 games (making twenty starts) and going 10-3 with a 4.17 ERA and 119 strikeouts over 114 1/3 innings.
 He opened the 2022 season on the injured list with a lat strain.
 He pitched a total of 28 2/3 innings for the year between the Rookie-level Arizona Complex League Diamondbacks and Spokane, going 1-0 with a 5.34 ERA and 25 strikeouts.
 For the 2023 season, McMahon was assigned to the Hartford Yard Goats of the Double-A Eastern League.
 Over 15 starts, he went 2-3 with a 5.91 ERA and 66 strikeouts over 67 innings.
 He was selected to play in the Arizona Fall League for the Salt River Rafters after the season.
+He was released from the Rockies organization on February 3, 2026.

+Hagerstown Flying Boxcars

+On June 4, 2026, McMahon signed with the Hagerstown Flying Boxcars of the Atlantic League of Professional Baseball.
+He gave up seven runs across 4 1/3 innings pitched with the team and was released on June 23.